 It’s not uncommon to get wrong number calls from debt collectors, especially if you’ve recently changed your number.
-You can probably understand why that number’s previous owner didn’t give the collectors their new contact information; they may have even changed their number to dodge collector calls.
-But that doesn’t mean you have to be harassed by calls for a debt that’s not yours.
+You can probably understand why that number’s previous owner didn’t give the collectors their new contact information.
+They may have even changed their number to dodge collector calls, but that doesn’t mean you have to be harassed by calls for a debt that’s not yours.

 The agent you speak with might even mark the number as invalid.
-However, debt collectors used a computerized skip trace system to track down consumers.
+However, debt collectors use a computerized skip trace system to track down consumers.
 It's possible that the system continues to confirm your number as being correct for that person.
 This often happens because that’s the number on that person’s credit card application, credit report, or other records.

 Send a Cease and Desist Letter to Stop Collection Calls

 A cease and desist letter is the best option to stop collection calls – even for your own debts – because federal law requires debt collectors to stop calling if you’ve notified them in writing.
 The cease and desist letter basically says, “Stop calling me about this debt.”

 Debt collectors are required by law to respect the cease and desist letter and stop calling.